Germans, Canadians Reportedly Among Captured Women Who Fought For ISIS

 Fresh off declaring victory in the battle to retake Mosul from the self-proclaimed Islamic State, Iraqi forces captured 20 foreign women in the city who were believed to have joined the extremist group, according to press reports this week.

-One such individual is thought to be a missing 16-year-old from Saxony, Germany.
-German authorities are investigating whether she is a girl named Linda W. who is believed to have run away to Turkey in July 2016, en route to Syria and then Iraq, to join up with ISIS.
+One such individual is a missing 16-year-old from Saxony, Germany.
+German authorities on Saturday confirmed that she is a girl named Linda W. who is believed to have run away to Turkey in July 2016, en route to Syria and then Iraq, to join up with ISIS.

-The authorities are still working to confirm the detained teen’s identity, the Guardian reported Wednesday.

-“Communications with Iraq are proving difficult, but we are doing everything necessary to establish whether the girl arrested is Linda W.,” a spokesperson for Saxony’s state prosecutor told the newspaper.

-Citing privacy concerns for minors, German officials continue to withhold her surname, although many other publications have reported it and alleged images of her with her Iraqi captors are shared widely across the internet.
+Citing privacy concerns for minors, German officials continue to withhold her surname, although many other publications have reported it and alleged images of her with the Iraqi army are being shared widely across the internet.
+The Guardian published one such photo, citing it to “an unofficial Iraqi special forces Facebook page.”

 Canada’s federal government is also investigating unconfirmed reports that two of the women captured in Mosul are Canadians who fought for ISIS.
 Global Affairs Canada, the department that manages Ottawa’s diplomatic and consular relations, said in a statement provided to The Globe and Mail that it is still in the process of contacting local officials in Mosul to gather more information.

-Note: This story has been updated with the news that German authorities confirmed Linda W. is one of the women captured.